love-quinn/myVsCodeConfig/readme.md

 # Settings.json

-Here you will find my personal settings.json for vsCode, which reflects my personal
+Here you will find my personal settings.json for vsCode, which reflects my personal preferences

 ## Authors